-Stage IIB: The tumor is no more than 5 centimeters in diameter and has spread to nearby lymph nodes on the same side of the chest as the tumor.
+Stage IIB: The tumor is no more than 5 centimeters in greatest dimension and has spread to nearby lymph nodes on the same side of the chest as the tumor.
 In addition, your lung cancer has spread to either the main bronchus or the pleura and/or you experience a partial or full lung collapse and/or develop pneumonitis.

 Stage III Non-Small Cell Lung Cancer

 All stage III lung cancers have spread to lymph nodes within the middle of the chest, but still have not metastasized to distant parts of the body.
 Some refer to stage III lung cancer as “locally advanced.”
 About 27% of people with lung cancer are diagnosed at this stage.